 Cholesterol is measured with a lipid panel.
 It’s a blood test, conducted after a 12- to 14-hour fast, that measures both types of cholesterol as well as triglycerides, which are a type of fat found in your blood that can increase your risk of heart disease.

 Specifically for LDL cholesterol, ideal is less than 130 mg/dL.
-HDL should be greater than 50 for women and greater than 40 in men, according to Dr. Kelley.
+HDL should be greater than 50 for women and greater than 40 in men.
 Triglycerides should be below 150 mg/dL.

-That’s why it’s so important to have your cholesterol checked on a regular basis.
-The current recommendation is that everyone over the age of 20 should have their cholesterol checked at least every fi ve years.
-Men over 45 and women over 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors, said Dr. Kelley.
+The current recommendation is that everyone over the age of 20 should have their cholesterol checked at least every five years.
+Men over 45 and women over 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors.

 How is high cholesterol treated?

-The first treatment for high cholesterol is to make lifestyle changes, said Dr. Kelley.
+The first treatment for high cholesterol is to make lifestyle changes.
 That means increasing exercise so that you exert yourself most days of the week for 30 to 60 minutes.
 In addition, someone with high cholesterol should watch what they eat.
-Dr. Kelley said that the ideal diet would be low in fatty foods like certain meats, dairy products, egg yolks and shellfish, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.
+The ideal diet would be low in fatty foods like certain meats, dairy products, egg yolks and shellfish, and higher in fresh fruits and vegetables, lean meats, nuts and whole grains.